 As you wander up and up through the cobblestone streets, meandering down into courtyards, it seems like the entire old town is in on this Christmas market.
 They had live music, handmade wares in decorated stands against the backdrop of the old church and decorated buildings, and lots of sweets for sale.
 Though still popular, this was slightly less crowded than some of the other markets.
-This one is my personal favorite (so far)
+This one is my personal favorite (so far).

 How to get there: It’s a 2-minute walk from Bad Wimpfen train station

-When: Friday – Sunday from November 30 – December 16
+When: Friday – Sunday from November 30 – December 16 (specific opening hours here)

 You guys, Tübingen’s Christmas market is all about chocolate!
 The chocolART Christmas market is Europe’s largest chocolate market and boy does it deliver!
 Stands sell chocolate in every form imaginable – hot chocolate, spicy chocolate, vegan chocolate (yay!), chocolate cake, chocolate spread, chocolate covered fruit, and chocolate booze.
 If it exists in chocolate form, you can find it at chocolART.

-This is a popular market, so I highly recommend getting there early and staying until the lights come on at night in the town square, projecting designs on to each of the adorable buildings.
+This is a popular market, so I highly recommend getting there early and staying until the lights come on at night in the town square, projecting designs onto each of the adorable buildings.
 I adore this little town at any time of year but at Christmas it becomes a chocolate delight!

-There are so many reasons to visit Heidelberg – the castle, the philosopher’s way, the adorable old town, and even the university.
+There are so many reasons to visit Heidelberg – the castle, the Philosopher’s Way, the adorable old town, and even the university.
 In the winter time, they’ve even got several Christmas markets!
 My favorite is in Heidelberg’s old town, which is already famous for how picturesque it is, so just imagine it covered in lights!
 I recommend getting there while it is still light out and hiking up to the castle for sunset and then walking down into the market.

 This one goes for several blocks and has different pockets to explore.
 At night, the buildings have colorful lights projected onto them as well.